hadronous/hadronous.github.io/docs/candid/01-style-guide.md

 Use `type` aliases to define common types that are used in multiple places.

-This can help with readability and also make it easier to change the underlying type in the future.
+This can help with readability and make it easier to change the underlying type in the future.

 :::danger[**Don't**]

-**Don't** define common types using using built-in Candid types.
+**Don't** define common types using built-in Candid types.

 ```protobuf
 type User = record {